Connector for Connector API

 Name

 Enter the name of the connection here.
-The name may only consist of letters [a-zA-Z], numbers [0-9], underscores and hyphens.
+The name may only contain the letters [a-zA-Z] and numbers [0-9], as well as underscore and hyphen.

 Id